AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/view-the-session-dashboard.md

 description: Learn how Instructors access the Session dashboard for a Live Hub session and what participation, engagement, and performance insights it provides.
 ---

-# View the Session dashboard in Live Hub
+# View the Session dashboard

 The session dashboard in Live Hub provides insights for Learner participation, engagement, and session performance.
 It helps Instructors review how learners interacted during a session and evaluate its effectiveness.